100 Unique Homeschool Group Activities You Will Love To Do

 Grace, Grow & Edify is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

 If there is anything that homeschoolers love, it is learning, creating, and having fun with a group of fellow homeschoolers.
 Doesn’t it just amplify the excitement too?

 As a local homeschool group leader, we have done a lot of different events over the years, and I am finally putting them all in writing.
 In addition to other ideas from some of my favorite bloggers!

 I hope that this will be an excellent resource for families, homeschool groups, and co-ops.
-The ideas and options to learn together are truly endless, but here are…100 Unique Things to do with Your Homeschool Group or Co-op.
+The ideas and options to learn together are truly endless, but here are…100 homeschool group activities to try with your group or co-op.

-Make sure you scroll to the bottom and snag this is PDF format to keep!
+Make sure you scroll to the bottom and snag the PDF of homeschool group activities to keep!

 Homeschool Group Activities For Serving Others & Your Community

 1. Pack Operation Christmas Child Boxes Together.
 We have done this a few times, and it never gets old.
 You can fellowship together, create an entire event around this, and the best part is praying over your boxes together as a group.

 2. Fill Blessing Bags.
 We enjoyed this and kept it as an annual event for our homeschool group.
 We set up an assembly line; and allow the kids to learn to work together while serving.
 Afterward, we divvy up all the bags and the children can pass them out through the holidays as they encounter the right opportunities, or some families like to take them directly to an area to pass them out and serve immediately in a small group.
 For a complete post on how to set this up – visit Homeschool Mastery Academy.